 Employees will have up to £1,000 to spend on a bike and necessary accessories that will aid their journey to and from work.
 In fact, if an employee already has a bike they’re happy with but requires a new helmet, for example, a Cycle to Work voucher can be used.

-However, a full face helmet you see the pros wearing during a time trial event or when they’re cycling around the velodrome isn’t seen as essential for getting to work.
+However, a full face helmet you see the pros wearing when they’re racing around the velodrome isn’t seen as essential for getting to work.

 The government provide a list of equipment that can be purchased under a Cycle to Work scheme and, along with a bike, it includes: